build-guides

 Why These Parts

-CPU: Why Ryzen 5 9600X over Intel Core i5-13600K or older Ryzen 7000?
+CPU: Why Ryzen 5 9600X over Intel Core Ultra 5 or older Ryzen 7000?

 Motherboard: Why B650 instead of B850 or X870?

-RAM: Why 32GB DDR5-6000 instead of 16GB?
+RAM: Why 32GB DDR5-6000?

 DDR5-6000 is the AMD-validated sweet spot.
-Ryzen 9000’s Infinity Fabric runs at 2000 MHz when the memory runs at 6000MT/s (a 1:1 ratio), maximizing gaming performance.
+Ryzen 9000’s Infinity Fabric runs 1:1 at this speed, maximizing gaming performance.
 Running DDR5-4800 instead costs roughly 5–8% in 1% lows.

 Storage: Why Samsung 990 Pro over cheaper alternatives?

-PSU: Why 750W when the build only draws ~340W?
+PSU: Why 750W when this build peaks at ~380W?

 Component Deep Dives